stake-house/eth-wizard/README.md

 ## Disclaimer

-The eth-wizard should be stable enough to be used by everyone.
+Eth-wizard should be stable enough to be used by everyone.
 It was never audited and it might still have some issues.
 Support is offered through [the ETHStaker community](https://ethstaker.cc/).

 ## Goals